Pathoschild/smapi-mod-dump/source/~atravita-mods/ContentMods/[CP] Atra's Dialogue Expansion/readme.md

 ## Configuration
 TODO

-## Compatability
+## Compatibility
-This mod should be compatiable with most other mods, even other dialogue mods.
+This mod should be compatible with most other mods, even other dialogue mods.
 I've tried to use dialogue keys that aren't commonly used.

 ## License
 The MIT license over my entire repository covers this, but this is also dual license'd [CC-4.0](https://creativecommons.org/licenses/by/4.0/).
 You may pick either license.